 |A3 ||>300 |

 CKD is often the result of another underlying condition.
 Diabetes mellitus is the leading cause of CKD, and hypertension is the second most common cause.
 Therefore, management of CKD involves treatment of the underlying condition.1 Efforts should be taken to prevent progression of CKD and identify and treat complications of kidney disease.
-As CKD progresses, complications such as anemia, mineral and bone disorders, hypertension, hyperkalemia, edema, and acid-base disorders may develop.4 Cardiovascular disease is also highly prevalent and is the leading cause of death in CKD.1 A high medication burden is typically required to treat the multiple conditions and complications in these patients.5 Once a patient is on dialysis, the average patient takes 12 home medications, putting him/her at especially high risk for medication-related problems (MRPs).5 Therefore, medication management and education are of utmost importance in ...
+As CKD progresses, complications such as anemia, mineral and bone disorders, hypertension, hyperkalemia, edema, and acid-base disorders may develop.4 Cardiovascular disease is also highly prevalent and is the leading cause of death in CKD.1 A high medication burden is typically required to treat the multiple conditions and complications in these patients.5 Once a patient is on dialysis, the average patient takes 12 home medications, putting him/her at especially high risk for medication-related problems (MRPs).5 Therefore, medication management and education are of utmost ...